 4. Spartan (2004)

-Respected Secret Service agent Robert Scott (Val Kilmer) is assigned to the kidnapping case of Laura Newton (Kristen Bell), the missing daughter of a high-ranking political figure.
+A respected Secret Service agent Robert Scott (Val Kilmer) is assigned the kidnapping case of Laura Newton (Kristen Bell), the missing daughter of a high-ranking political figure.
 Scott is teamed up with rookie Curtis (Derek Luke).
-Aided by the FBI and the CIA, the team discovers a sex trafficking operation that may lead to Laura’s kidnappers.
-David Mamet does a fine job writing and directing this political thriller.
+Aided by the FBI and the CIA, the team discovers a sex trafficking operation that may lead them to Laura’s kidnappers.
+David Mamet does a fine job of writing and directing this political thriller.
 Feel free to check out the film on HBO Max here.

 Read More: Best Movies of All Time

 Directed by Alexandre Moratto, ‘7 Prisoners’ is a compelling Brazilian drama starring Christian Malheiros, Rodrigo Santoro, Maurício de Barros, and Vitor Julian.
 It centers on a group of four young men, all of whom are living in harsh conditions, who are offered better opportunities and brought to a junkyard in Sao Paolo.
 However, they soon realize that their so-called opportunities are an excuse to use them as slaves.
 They are thus forced with the choice of continuing to serve, which will bring them money or run away and compromise the futures of not just their own but their families too.
 To find out what they do, you can stream the film on Netflix here.

 Inspired by true events, the film revolves around Kathy (Rachel Weisz), an American police officer who takes a job working as a peacekeeper in post-war Bosnia.
 Her expectations of helping to rebuild a devastated country are dashed when she uncovers the dangerous reality of corruption and sex trafficking.
 It is a film that is both eye-opening and difficult to watch.
 You can stream ‘The Whistleblower’ on Prime Video here.